 These days every traveller, no matter how inexperienced, has the ability to find their own accommodation.
 Travel agents, at least in this regard, are completely obselete.
-It doesn’t matter whether you’re booking 6 months in advance, the day before your flight, or simply showing up unannounced and asking for a room – you can find everything you need with a few clicks of a mouse.
+It doesn’t matter if you’re booking six months in advance, the day before your flight, or simply showing up unannounced – you can find everything you need with a few clicks of a mouse.

 When I book flights I almost always take the cheapest option, however accommodation is a little different.
 Cheap accommodation is great, but you need to make sure you’re getting the right accommodation for you.
 Some people will need something close to the airport.
 Some people will need lightning fast wifi.
 Some people need a gym.

-It’s important that you get exactly what you’re looking for, but also that you get it for the best possible price.
+How do you get exactly what you’re looking for, at the best possible price?
 In this guide we’ll talk about my favourite resources and how to best use them when looking for a new bed.

 Don’t want to pay for accommodation?
 Couchsurfing is your friend.
 Couchsurfing is a community of travellers, who either identify as surfers, hosts or both.